akutsenko/nord-vpn-tests/README.md

 ```

 ## Step 4 - Run Tests in Docker container:

+API tests require 2 secrets to be added to `.env.test` file before building docker image.
+Please refer to [Prerequisites](#prerequisites)

 Navigate into the root project directory where the `Dockerfile` is located